apptainer/apptainer-userdocs/quick_start.rst

 .. code::

-   $ sudo singularity build lolcow.sif lolcow.def
+   $ sudo apptainer build lolcow.sif lolcow.def

 In this example, the header tells {Singularity} to use a base Ubuntu 16.04 image from the Container Library.